The Bone Collector (novel)

-The Bone Collector is a 1997 thriller novel by Jeffery Deaver.
+The Bone Collector is a 1997 thriller novel by American writer Jeffery Deaver.

 The book introduces the character of Lincoln Rhyme, a quadriplegic forensic criminalist.

 It was adapted into a film of the same name in 1999.
 A pilot for a television series based on the novel was ordered by NBC in 2019.
 Though the pilot was made available through some services on January 1, 2020, it made its broadcast premiere on January 10, 2020.

 Summary

 Two colleagues, T.J.
 (Tammie Jean) Colfax and John Ulbrecht, catch a cab at a New York City airport.
 After a brief ride through New York, they find themselves in an abandoned warehouse district.
-The cab's doors are locked and the driver ignores their pleas to let them out.
+The cab's doors are locked, and the driver ignores their pleas to let them out.

 The next day NYPD Patrol Officer Amelia Sachs is called to a possible homicide near some train tracks in Midtown.
 Her initial search is fruitless until she spots what she thinks is a dead tree protruding from the ground near the tracks.
-She climbs down the embankment and as she gets closer she sees that it's actually a hand sticking out of the ground, with the flesh removed and a large diamond ring placed on one bony finger.
+She climbs down the embankment, and as she gets closer she sees that it's actually a hand sticking out of the ground, with the flesh removed and a large diamond ring placed on one bony finger.
 She digs into the earth and uncovers the face of John Ulbrecht, who has been buried alive.

-Amelia calls in the find and secures the area by stopping a train and traffic up above.
+Amelia calls in and secures the area by stopping a train and traffic up above.

 Quadriplegic and ex-forensic criminalist Lincoln Rhyme is waiting for a visitor at his apartment when the doorbell rings.
 His caregiver Thom answers the door and informs him that he has two unexpected visitors, homicide detectives Lon Sellitto and Jerry Banks.
 Rhyme tells Thom that he doesn't want to see them but ultimately agrees to speak with them.

 Sellitto is Rhyme's former partner, and the officers are there to get Rhyme's help on the kidnapping and murder case, but he says he is in no state to help.
 Sellitto says that all he wants is for Rhyme to look over the case file and give them insight into what it means.
 The detective explains that the kidnapper still has one hostage they need to find.
-At this point Rhyme's expected visitor arrives and he asks the detectives to leave, telling them he will read over the case notes.
-He finds himself drawn into the case, and agrees to work on it with the help of Amelia Sachs as his eyes on the ground.
+At this point Rhyme's expected visitor arrives, and he asks the detectives to leave, telling them he will read over the case notes.
+He finds himself drawn into the case and agrees to work on it with the help of Amelia Sachs as his eyes on the ground.